CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

   containing Git commit information in a format it recognizes, it could add the information to `PLUGIN_INFO` and the information could also be output when loading the plugins.

-- Accessing helper functions in `korp.py` via `korp.pluginlib.app_globals` is somewhat cumbersome.
-It could be simplified by moving the helper functions to a separate library module that could be imported by plugins.

 - Unlike callback methods, endpoint view functions are not methods in a class, as at least currently, `main_handler` and `prevent_timeout`